theovassiliou/grav-skeleton/README.md

 For this example walkthrough I used the grav skeleton [Woo Site](https://github.com/getgrav/grav-skeleton-woo-site) as a starting point.
 But actually you could take any skeleton as presented at [Grav Skeletons](https://getgrav.org/downloads/skeletons)

+## Prerequisites

+This walkthrough has been created on a mac, and should more or less be explorable on linux, but I haven't tried it.
+I also have not tried it running it on a Windows machine.
+Please feel free to try it also on Windows.
+I accepts of course also addition and corrections.

+What you will definitely need is an installation of docker, primarily the commands ```docker``` and ```docker-compose``` must be available from command line.

 ## Create the local environment

-You have unpacked the environment, and you are readinng this file.
+You have unpacked the environment, and you are reading this file.
 Well done.
-Nearlly there.
+Nearly there.
 In the following I will address the folder where this README is located as ```$PRJ```.
+If you find somewhere the three-letter acronym ```dta``` is has no other meaning than customize some identifiers, but still trying to keep the meaning of the identifier. ```dtawww```for example stands for "my applications"www-server.
+You are free to use other identifiers, if it annoys you.

 In ```$PRJ``` run